OpenTechStrategies/ots-doctools/README.md

 returns doucment, metadata.
 Optionally, a plugin might implement run_p(document, metadata) that returns true iff the plugin should run.

+We load and run plugins in asciibetical order and skip ones whose names start with something other than a digit or a number.
+This allows users to disable a plugin by prefixing its name with an underscore.

+See the plugins in ./pipeline/plugins for documentation on specific plugins.

 ## Windows

 Linux and OS X should generally do the right thing with these